chubbybunny123/RepData_PeerAssessment1/PA1_template.md

 ```

 With the imputted values for the NAs, the new mean and median steps
-per day are now `r NAmeanSteps` and `r NAmedianSteps`.
+per day are now 1.0766 &times; 10<sup>4</sup> and 1.0766 &times; 10<sup>4</sup>.
 We lose the
 left skew (from the preponderonce of NA-turned-zeros) in the
 original histogram, so the mean and median of the data with the
 imputed NA values are now the same.
-The imputed data's mean is `r diffMeans`
+The imputed data's mean is 1411.9592
-greater than the raw data and the median is `r diffMedians` greater.
+greater than the raw data and the median is 371.1887 greater.

 ## Are there differences in activity patterns between weekdays and weekends?